 All About Me Number Accordion

 The All About Me Numbers Accordion is perfect for younger students as it encourages students to introduce themselves while thinking about numbers.
-This is one of my top picks because it can be used as a formative assessment to reveal your students’ ability to write their own names and numbers 0-10.
+It can be used as a formative assessment to reveal your students’ ability to write their own names and numbers 0-10.

 Use this template to create an accordion by following these simple steps: